gemfire/spring-data-for-vmware-gemfire/documentation/reference/gemfire-bootstrap.md

 ---
-title: Bootstrapping a Spring ApplicationContext in GemFire
+title: Bootstrapping a Spring ApplicationContext in [vmware-gemfire-short-name]
 ---

 <!--